 Choosein the main menu.

-In the Enter class name pop-up list that appears, start typing the item name.
+In the Enter class name list that appears, start typing the item name.
 As you type, the list of items narrows down, suggesting names that match the entered substring.

 Optionally, select Include non-solution classes to display matching items from libraries referenced in the solution.